hamzehkhazaei/EECS6446_project/tutorials/02-kubernetes.md

 ### Arkade and Other Tools

-[Arkade](https://github.com/alexellis/arkade) Is a tool that can be used to simplify the process of installing several applications and components necessary for interacting with kubernetes clusters.
+[Arkade](https://github.com/alexellis/arkade) is a tool that can be used to simplify the process of installing several applications and components necessary for interacting with kubernetes clusters.
 You can learn more about Arkade by reading [this blog post](https://www.openfaas.com/blog/openfaas-arkade/).